 - Join a Hair Community or have a support system.

 Make friends in real life and online who are on the same journey.
 You will be grateful to have someone with whom you can laugh at your flopped hairstyles and come up with remedies with.
 Tricia’s Natural’s is a great place to get started!

 - Sleep in a silk scarf/bonnet.
 Or if you’re okay with spending a bit more on your sheets and pillow cases, then a silk pillow case is a good option.

 - On wash day: Wash in sections.
 Pre-poo, gently detangle, shampoo, condition/ deep condition each section individually- not particularly in that order.
-Consider organic products such as Curls Blueberry Bliss Collection available here
+Consider organic products such as Transitioner’s Magic available here

 - Generally, wash day is done weekly but don’t feel bad if all you’re willing to commit is once in 3 to 4 weeks- just don’t do more than a month.

-- Explore natural oils like castor oil, olive oil, coconut oil, argan oil etc to moisturize your hair.
+- Explore natural oils like shea butter/oil, castor oil, coconut oil, argan oil etc to seal moisture into your hair.
 Stacy said something I think we all know to be true: “Oils will make your hair soft”.
 Have you seen Arab and Indian women?
 Have you seen their hair?
 Enough said.

 - Straighten your hair rarely.
 I’d recommend almost never in your first year but if you absolutely have to, invest in a good heat protectant (And trust me!
 I just suffered some heat damage this month – which you can believe I will expound on in that Hair Damage article).